ABOUT Nancy Fish LCSW, MPH

 I also am a Certified Clinical Supervisor for LSWs working toward their LCSW.

-I have a child with a severe disability and truly understand the overwhelming challenges families face.
+I had a child who was differently abled and truly understand the overwhelming challenges families face.

 I work in partnership with clients and am warm, approachable and nurturing.
 I provide a great deal of feedback and am very active in sessions.